 About a quarter of all accidents notified to the Health and Safety Executive every year are connected with the manual lifting of loads.
-Each year there are approximately 90,000 back injuries in Britain, resulting in the loss of millions of working days costing an estimated £60,000,000 or more in loss recently?
-It is essential to consider taking a manual handling course in order to avoid such financial damages.
+Each year there are approximately 90,000 back injuries in Britain, resulting in the loss of millions of working days (and costing an estimated £60,000,000).

-This practical half-day session covers the identification of MH associated hazards, the anatomical system, MH injuries and their prevention, along with good lifting techniques and the use of handling aids.
+This practical half-day session covers the identification of manual handling-associated hazards, the anatomical system, manual handling injuries and their prevention, along with good lifting techniques and the use of handling aids.